Index theory of hypoelliptic operators on Carnot manifolds: -theoretical invariants of -elliptic operators

 \begin{remark} The classes in Definition \ref{definilalald} are well defined due to Corollary \ref{clalslasmadadado}.
 Using Proposition \ref{embeddingboldpsi} and Lemma \ref{actionofbolddd}, it is readily verified that the classes $[D]\in KK_*(C(X),\C)$ and $[\mathbb{D}]\in KK_*^{[0,\infty)}(C_0([0,\infty)\times X), C^*(\mathbb{T}_HX))$ are determined by the principal symbol $\sigma_H(D)$, i.e. $[D]=[D']$ and $[\mathbb{D}]=[\mathbb{D}']$ as soon as $\sigma_H(D)=\sigma_H(D')$. \end{remark}

-\begin{remark} For an $H$-elliptic operator $D\in \Psi^m_H(X;E_1,E_2)$ for $m\leq0$, the classes $[D]$, $[\sigma_H(D)]$ and $[\mathbb{D}]$ are defined similarly after increasing the order to being positive by conjugating by suitable powers of an invertible positive Heisenberg operator.
-It is readily verified that the choice of invertible positive Heisenberg operator does not affect the class. \end{remark}
+\begin{remark} For an $H$-elliptic operator $D\in \Psi^m_H(X;E_1,E_2)$ for $m\leq0$, the classes $[D]$, $[\sigma_H(D)]$ and $[\mathbb{D}]$ are defined similarly after increasing the order to being positive by conjugating by suitable powers of an invertible positive Carnot operator.
+It is readily verified that the choice of invertible positive Carnot operator does not affect the class. \end{remark}

-\begin{proposition} Let $X$ be a compact Carnot manifold with a fixed volume density, and $D$ an $H$-elliptic operator in the Heisenberg calculus.
+\begin{proposition} Let $X$ be a compact Carnot manifold with a fixed volume density, and $D$ an $H$-elliptic operator in the Carnot calculus.
 The classes $[D]$, $[\sigma_H(D)]$ and $[\mathbb{D}]$ are related by

 where $i:\C\to C(X)$ is the inclusion of the unit. \end{proposition}

 \begin{proof} The identity $[D]=[\mathbb{D}]\otimes [\mathrm{ev}_{t=1}]$ follows from the construction, cf. Corollary \ref{clalslasmadadado}.
 The identity $[\sigma_H(D)]=[i^*]\otimes [\mathbb{D}]\otimes [\mathrm{ev}_{t=0}]$ follows from that $\mathrm{ev}_{t=0}(\mathbb{D})\in \tilde{\Sigma}^m_H$ is a lift of $\sigma_H(D)$. \end{proof}